gram-js/gramjs/README.md

 ### Obtaining your app ID and hash

 1. Follow [this link](https://my.telegram.org), and login with your phone number.
-2. Click `API development tools`.
+2. Click "API development tools".
 3. Fill in your application details.
-   There is no need to enter any `URL`, and only the first two fields (app title and short name) can be modified later.
+   There is no need to enter any URL, and only the first two fields (app title and short name) can be modified later.
 4. Finally, click "Create application".